2009 Philadelphia Eagles season: Schedule

+Game summaries

-Wild Card Game
+NFC Wild Card Playoffs: at (3) Dallas Cowboys

 Entering the postseason as the NFC's #6 seed, the Eagles began their playoff at Cowboys Stadium for the third meeting against their hated rival, the #3 Dallas Cowboys, in a rematch of their Week 17 defeat.

 After a scoreless first quarter, the Cowboys would strike first in the second quarter with quarterback Tony Romo's 1-yard touchdown pass to tight end John Phillips.
 Philadelphia would answer with quarterback Michael Vick hooking up with rookie wide receiver Jeremy Maclin on a 76-yard touchdown, but Dallas would start to pull away as running back Tashard Choice got a 1-yard touchdown run.
 The Cowboys would pile on their lead with kicker Shaun Suisham's 25-yard field goal, Romo's 6-yard touchdown pass to wide receiver Miles Austin, and Suisham's 48-yard field goal.

 Dallas would add onto their lead in the third quarter as running back Felix Jones scored on a 73-yard touchdown run.
 The Eagles tried to mount a comeback drive in the fourth quarter as quarterback Donovan McNabb found wide receiver DeSean Jackson, but the Cowboys would prevent any further attempts.

 With the loss, Philadelphia was eliminated, ending its season with an overall record of 11–6.

 This would be Donovan McNabb's last game as an Eagle.

 This was the first time since 1996 the Eagles failed to win their opening playoff game.